 Sing the alphabet song and nursery rhymes.

 Sing the stories in books.

 Playfully change the first letter in words to create new rhyming words.

 Repeat songs and add actions, such as clapping, waving, or pointing.

 Make up your own songs!

 Play helps children express themselves and put thoughts into words.

-- Take your child new places so he can see and learn about new things.
+Take your child to new places so he can see and learn about new things.